-PPC uses paid advertising for immediate, targeted traffic.
-Content marketing creates helpful content to attract and engage an audience organically over time.
+PPC uses online ads for immediate, targeted traffic, while content marketing creates helpful content to build long-term organic growth and trust.
 Learn how to use each and why they’re better together.

 What is content marketing?